Stability of a Stochastic Model for Demand-Response: Proofs

 where $\nu$ denotes the Lebesgue measure on $\mathbbm R^2$.
 Take a measurable set $B \subset E$.
 We denote the support sets of $B$ on the two dimensions by

 We further denote the cross-section of $B$ at some $z \in \mathbbm R_+$ by

 Consider any initial point $x = (r,z)$.
-We wish to show that whenever $\varphi_E(B)$ is strictly positive, there exists a finite $T$ such that the probability of hitting $B$ in $T$ steps starting from $x$ is also strictly positive.
-Then, by Proposition 4.2.1 (ii) from~\cite{meyn-tweedie}, we can conclude.
+We show that whenever $\varphi_E(B)$ is strictly positive, there exists a finite $T$ such that the probability of hitting $B$ in $T$ steps starting from $x$ is also strictly positive.
+Then, by Proposition 4.2.1 (ii) from Meyn and Tweedie~\cite{meyn-tweedie}, we conclude.

 Let us thus consider $\varphi_E(B) > 0$.
 For any $0<\epsilon<1$, there exists a $\delta>0$, such that the Lebesgue measure of the set $B^\delta := \{(r,z)\in B \cap E : z \ge \delta\} = B \cap E \cap (\mathbbm R \times [\delta, \infty))$ is strictly positive and, furthermore,